tromp/ChessPositionRanking/README.md

 testRnd10kResearch, testRnd100kResearch, or testRnd1mResearch, with the last
 one giving a full 2 digits of accuracy at the 95% confidence level.

-I plan to file a separate issue for each of the 919 potentially legal positions in the 10k sample (which includes the 1k sample), so that anyone can contribute by picking a random issue and manually analyzing the position to come up with either a proof of legality or proof of illegality.
-Resolving all issues will give at least one digit of accuracy.
+Under milestone "10k", I have filed a separate issue for each of the 919 potentially legal positions in the 10k sample (which extends the 1k sample with 9k new positions).
+Everyone is invited to contribute by picking a random issue and manually analyzing the position to come up with either a proof of legality or proof of illegality.
+Completion of this milestone will give at least one digit of accuracy.

 Analyzing the even larger 100k and 1m samples will probably require additional software to aid and/or distribute the analysis effort.